collections_bookmark Part of Commander Legends: Battle for Baldur's Gate

 How often is Nature's Lore drawn in a Commander game?

-What turn does Nature's Lore typically get cast?
+What turn does Nature's Lore typically resolve?

-Does casting Nature's Lore correlate with winning?
+Does casting Nature's Lore actually improve your win rate?

-How concentrated is the Nature's Lore data among a few players?
+How concentrated is this data across players?